-This post is a continuation of part 1 and part 2.
+This post picks up after part 1 and part 2.
 I suggest you read both parts first to understand what is happening here in part 3.

 Anyway, this has been long overdue 🙂